sandyfletcher/GONZO/README.md

 FEATURES
 ------------------------
-✨  ANONYMOUS: No accounts or identifying info — users are assigned a randomized username, which is used to generate a unique colour to make conversations easier to follow
+✨  ANONYMOUS: No accounts or identifying info — users are assigned a randomized username, which is truncated and deterministically assigned a unique colour to make conversations easier to follow

-✨  EPHEMERAL: The chatroom and its entire history are completely purged from the server 3 seconds after the host disconnects (the grace period is for users with inconsistent  internet connections)
+✨  EPHEMERAL: The chatroom and its entire history are completely purged from the server 10 seconds after the host disconnects (a grace period for users with inconsistent internet connections)

 ✨  SHAREABLE: Room codes are unique enough to be impossible to guess, but can be easily accessed with the clickable URL or QR codes